d7networks/nagios/README.md

 Please contact nagios@d7networks.com or signup at https://d7networks.com for FREE sms credits.

 ## Installation Instructions
-1. Nagios Setup

-Download d7sms.py from [https://github.com/d7networks/nagios/blob/master/d7sms.py](https://github.com/d7networks/nagios/blob/master/d7sms.py)
+1. Download d7sms.py from [https://github.com/d7networks/nagios/blob/master/d7sms.py](https://github.com/d7networks/nagios/blob/master/d7sms.py)

-Replace "YOUR_D7_TOKEN" in the file with the token you have created earlier.
+2. Replace "YOUR_D7_TOKEN" in the file with the token you have created earlier.

-Copy d7sms.py to your nagios plugins folder and make it executable
+3. Copy d7sms.py to your nagios plugins folder and make it executable

 ```
 Following the location of plugins folder in different Operating Systems.